 Also known as on-demand interviews, these screening tools help recruiters decide who to move on to the next round of the hiring process.
 The interview begins with the recruiter recording themselves for their end of the interview.
 This recording is then sent out to candidates.
 Each of these candidates is then able to record their responses at a time of their convenience.

-Due to the ease of use and the positive effect they have on the hiring process, one-way interviews are quickly becoming the standard for candidate screening across industries.
-Many recruiters are learning the other key benefits of one-way interviews.
+Due to the ease of use and the positive effect they have on the hiring process, virtual interviews are quickly becoming the standard for candidate screening across industries.
+Many recruiters are learning the other key benefits of virtual interviews.
 These include the drastic reduction in time-to-fill, the time it takes between a job posting and a candidate accepting an offer.

-So, without further adieu, here are some sample one-way phone interview questions and why you might use them for your phone interview script.
+So, without further adieu, here are some sample virtual phone interview questions and why you might use them for your phone interview script.

 And these are only a small selection of the questions that you can use in a virtual phone interview script.
 When writing your own interview script, remember to avoid vague questions that may confuse the candidate.
 As such, be concise, use shorter questions, and leave plenty of room for the candidate to answer however they feel comfortable.